-- 1. The noise sound pressure level will not exceed 85dB at one metre distance from the pump. - 2.
-This is based on a typical installation and does not necessarily include noise from other sources or any contribution from building reverberation. - For pumps identified below, the noise levels vary between 85 and 95dB but will not exceed 95dB at one metre distance from the pump.
+- 1. The sound pressure level should not exceed 85dB at one metre distance from the pump. - This is based on a typical installation and does not necessarily include noise from other sources or any contribution from building reverberation or installation pipework - It is recommended the actual pump unit noise levels are ascertained once the unit is installed and running at duty conditions